MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/performance-tips-query-sdk.md

 }
 ```
 > [!IMPORTANT]
-> On clients running a non-Windows OS, such as Linux and MacOS, the partition key should **always** be specified in the request options.
+> On clients running a non-Windows OS, such as Linux and MacOS, the partition key should **always** be specified in the request options object.

 # [V2 .NET SDK](#tab/v2)